fermyon/developer/content/spin/serverless-ai-hello-world.md

 In the root of your Spin app directory, create a file named `runtime-config.toml` and paste the runtime-config generated in the previous step

 Now you are ready to test the Serverless AI app locally, using a GPU that is running in the cloud.
-To deploy the app locally you can use `spin up` (or `spin watch`) but with the following flag
+To deploy the app locally you can use `spin up` (or `spin watch`) but with the following flag:

 ```bash
 $ spin up --runtime-config-file <path/to/runtime-config.toml>